 Purpose of holding personal information

-A client’s personal information is gathered and used for the purpose of providing psychological services, which includes assessing, diagnosing and treating a client’s presenting issue.
+A client’s personal information is gathered and used for the purpose of providing psychological services, which includes assessing, diagnosing and treating a client’s presenting issue as well as other non clinical uses such as sending appointment and billing information via SMS or email.
+From time to time client's may receive electronic communications from VCPS such as newsletters or information about VCPS services.
+If you do not wish to receive this unsubscribe within the correspondence or by contacting VCPS directly with your request.
 The personal information is retained in order to document what happens during sessions, and enables the psychologist to provide a relevant and informed psychological service.

 Disclosure of personal information